-When does Modi remember his caste?
+'When does Modi remember his caste?'

 Ambedkar also said that Muslim clerics who issue statements in support of the Congress should not use mosques for such political purposes.

-He tore into BJP's Bhopal Lok Sabha seat candidate Pragya Singh Thakur over her remarks that then ATS chief Hemant Karkare died in the 26/11 terror attack because she had cursed him for torturing' her when she was arrested in the 2008 Malegaon blast case.
+He tore into BJP's Bhopal Lok Sabha seat candidate Pragya Singh Thakur over her remarks that then ATS chief Hemant Karkare died in the 26/11 terror attack because she had cursed him for torturing her when she was arrested in the 2008 Malegaon blast case.